appium/appium/docs/en/commands/interactions/actions.md

 # Actions

-Perform a chain or multiple chains of keyboard and poiner (touch, mouse, stylus)
+Perform a chain or multiple chains of keyboard and pointer (touch, mouse, stylus) actions
 ## Example Usage

 ```java